U.S. court gives mixed ruling on FCC program carriage rules

 Independent stations - the Tennis Channel is one of the most vocal - have complained about being put in a premium cable tier to avoid having their content compete with the cable provider’s own station.

-Time Warner Cable and the National Cable and Telecommunications Association, which was also a party to the lawsuit, were also pleased that the court noted “increased competition in the video programming industry,” arguing that indicated that FCC regulation to preserve competition may be unnecessary.

-John Bergmayer, a senior staff attorney with Public Knowledge, disagreed that increased competition meant FCC regulation was no longer needed.
-“Whether a cable company has ‘bottleneck power’ - control over the programming that comes into viewers’ homes - should be a different question than whether it has ‘market power,'” he said.

-The case is Time Warner Cable Inc and National Cable and Telecommunications Association v.
+The case is Time Warner Cable Inc and National Cable and Telecommunications Commission v.
 Federal Communications Commission.
 It is No. 11-4138(L) and 11-5152(Con)